Priyankakri8893/url_shortner_project/README.md

 If you haven’t used tinyurl.com before, please try creating a new shortened URL and spend some time going through the various options their service offers.
 This will help you have a little context to the problem we solve through this project.

-### Key points
-- Create a group database `groupXDatabase`.
-You can clean the db you previously used and reuse that.
-- This time each group should have a *single git branch*.
-Coordinate amongst yourselves by ensuring every next person pulls the code last pushed by a team mate.
-You branch will be checked as part of the demo.
-Branch name should follow the naming convention `project/urlShortnerGroupX`
-- Follow the naming conventions exactly as instructed.
-The backend code will be integrated with the front-end application which means any mismatch in the expected request body will lead to failure in successful integration.

 ### Models
 - Url Model
 ```